hein05/Text-Encode_Decode/README.md

 ###### (Comment : Hoping to grow "Old", :wink:, with this project as far as I am interested )

 - [x] To implement Encoding process with GUI.
-- [ ] To implement Decoding process with GUI.
-- [ ] To Export Technical Details with GUI.
-- [ ] To Encrypt Encoded Text.
-- [ ] To Decrypt Decoding Text.
-- [ ] To implement with different Data Structure (Ex: Fibonacci Heap).

 ## Files